-Imparting services to people with Mental Illness and individuals with dual diagnosis of Intellectual or Developmental Disability and Mental Illness stand out today in the United States due to their significant problems and much needed solutions.
-The complex needs of persons with Intellectual Disability that also have co-occurring Mental Illness, and the severe and persistent Psychiatric Disorders and related behavioral problems of millions of people in the United States have provided unprecedented opportunities and clinical challenges to professionals, service providers and systems.
+Imparting services to people with Mental Illness and individuals that are diagnosed with Intellectual Disability and Mental Illness stand out today in the United States due to their significant problems and much needed solutions.
+The complex needs of persons with ID that also have co-occurring Mental Illness, and the severe and persistent emotional Disorders and related behavioral problems of millions of people in the United States have provided unprecedented opportunities and clinical challenges to professionals, service providers and systems.

-70% of primary care visits stems from psychosocial issues, according to Robinson and Reiter (2007).
-Available data suggests that an underlying mental health or substance abuse are often triggering these visits.
-Most primary care doctors are not equipped to address the behavioral health issues that are presented by the patients.
-If the patient’s visit to his/her primary care doctor results in the screening and treatment of mental health and substance abuse problems in a primary care setting, and in a similar manner, if the behavioral health setting improves the medical care of individuals with serious mental health problems, there will be combination of integration and collaboration
+70% of doctors’ visits stems from mental health concerns, according to Robinson and Reiter (2007).
+Available data suggests that an underlying mental health is often triggering these visits.
+Most doctors are not equipped to address the behavioral health issues that are presented by the patients.
+If the patient’s visit to his/her primary care doctor ends up in the treatment of mental health problems in a primary care setting, and in a similar manner, if the behavioral health setting improves the medical care of individuals with serious mental health problems, there will be combination of integration and collaboration

 The integrative model integrates behavioral health care as part of regular primary care.
 It is a key path to overall health care reform in the next decade.
 Our redundancies in health care administrative and service delivery structures will certainly call for an integrated care approach.